raphaelmourad/DeepG4/README.md

 Using our model with keras is very simple, the code is very similar, but you have to convert youre sequence in one-hot first.
-To help you, our function `readDNAStringSet` help you to do it.
+To help you, our function `DNAToNumerical` help you to do it.

 ``` r